TornOne/League-Client-Automation/README.md

 You can type `help` to get an explanation of possible commands.
 I will not be duplicating the full help text here.
 The program runs without user intervention for most of the time, but it is possible to save rune page presets as well as load champions manually (for example, if the automatic loading messes up or you decide to play a different lane than the one you were assigned).
 The save/load syntax is `save/load champion lane`.
 Specifying the lane is optional.
 Both champion and lane names may be partial.
 Example: `load ez bot`
 For saving preset rune pages, first create a new rune page or edit an existing one.
-Upon clicking "SAVE" in the in-game UI, the program will remember this rune page.
+Upon clicking "SAVE" in the in-game UI, you will be notified with a "Runes updated" message, indicating the program has remembered this rune page.
 You can then save this rune page to a champion e.g. `save lux`.
 When you next play / load this champion (in a matching lane), the saved rune page will be loaded alongside the LolAlytics page, prioritizing the saved page.

 # Configuration
 The following is a list of all the configuration options along with explanations and possible values.